Anderson Cooper: Channel One

 After Cooper graduated from Yale, he tried to gain entry-level employment with ABC answering telephones, but was unsuccessful.
 Finding it hard to get his foot in the door of on-air reporting, Cooper decided to enlist the help of a friend in making a fake press pass.
 At the time, Cooper was working as a fact checker for the small news agency Channel One, which produces a youth-oriented news program that is broadcast to many junior high and high schools in the United States.
 Cooper then entered Myanmar on his own with his forged press pass and met with students fighting the Burmese government.
-He was ultimately able to sell his home-made news segments to Channel One.

 After reporting from Myanmar, Cooper lived in Vietnam for a year to study the Vietnamese language at the University of Hanoi.
-Persuading Channel One to allow him to bring a Hi8 camera with him, Cooper soon began filming and assembling reports of Vietnamese life and culture that aired on Channel One.
-In 1992, he returned to filming stories from a variety of war-torn regions around the globe, including Somalia, Bosnia, and Rwanda.
+Persuading Channel One to allow him to bring a Hi8 camera with him, Cooper began filming and assembling reports of Vietnamese life and culture that aired on Channel One.
+In 1992, he filmed stories from Somalia, Bosnia, and Rwanda.

 After having been on such assignments for a couple of years, Cooper realized in 1994 that he had slowly become desensitized to the violence he was witnessing around him; the horrors of the Rwandan genocide became trivial: "I would see a dozen bodies and think, you know, it's a dozen, it's not so bad."
 One particular incident, however, snapped him out of it: